pR0Ps/pelican-subtle/README.md

 - `GOOGLE_ANALYTICS_ID`: Your Google Analytics UA-XXXXXXXX-X code (`None` to disable analytics).
 - `GOOGLE_ANALYTICS_PROP`: Your Google Analytics property name (`None` to disable analytics).
-- `GOOGLE_PLUS_URL`: A link to your Google+ profile.
-Used for the [Google Authorship](http://www.google.com/insidesearch/features/authorship/index.html) feature.
 - `USER_LOGO_URL`: The image to display as the profile image.
 Can be local or a remote URL.
 - `DISQUS_SITENAME`: Set this to enable Disqus comments on articles.
 - `DISQUS_COLLAPSED`: Set to `True` to have article comments hidden by default.
 Clicking a link on the page will load them.